nickmccleery/nickmccleery.github.io/content/posts/10-the-two-cultures.md

 it's obvious that they have much more in common than that separates them.

-However, in the context of engineering software, neither camp has the luxury of ignoring the other's priorities or constraints, and both could to gain from observing the other's approach to their craft.
-Treating speed, stability, and safety, and whatever else they disagree on, as design variables that exist on some continuum, and not as cultural tenets, will make life easier for everyone.
+However, in the context of engineering software, neither camp has the luxury of ignoring the other's priorities or constraints, and both could stand to gain from observing the other's approach to their craft.
+Treating speed, stability, and safety, and whatever else they disagree on, as design variables that exist on some continuum, and not as disciplinary axioms, will make life easier for everyone.